Russian "Loaf" Cars to Become Electric Vehicles - How the Soviet Design is Being Revived

 This is what the Soviet "Electro-Loaf" looked like, which could travel up to 50 km in the city without recharging.
-It never went into mass production: in the eighties, the Soviet automotive industry was no longer concerned with the production of "cars of the future"
+It never went into mass production: in the eighties, the Soviet automotive industry was no longer concerned with producing "cars of the future"

-The Ulyanovsk Automobile Plant is helping to implement the project, which has been developing the first Soviet electric vehicle since 1959 for more than twenty years.
+The Ulyanovsk Automobile Plant is helping to implement the project, which has been developing the first Soviet electric vehicle for more than twenty years since 1959.
 The idea was initially an initiative of enthusiastic inventors from among the plant's employees, and later became an official task from the Ministry of Automotive Industry.
-In the late seventies, massive traction lead-acid batteries were integrated into the car, and a fully discharged car could be charged up to 70% in an hour.
+In the late seventies, massive traction lead-acid batteries were integrated into the car, and a fully discharged car could be charged up to 70% in one hour.
 However, the "Electro-Loaf" never became a production car.

 The revival of the project became known in the summer of 2023.
 Then, NPP "Elkafa" from Simferopol, which develops sets of components for converting conventional cars into electric ones, announced that it had begun the first tests of the new "Electro-Loaf".